Local Pedestrian, Cycling and Traffic Calming

 The purpose of the RTC, appointed by RMS, is to deal with appeals from RMS or NSW Police members of the LPCTCC.
 Appeals can be lodged when Council wishes to take action either contrary to the unanimous advice of the traffic committee or when the advice is not unanimous.
 The decision of the RTC is binding on all parties.

-The Lord Mayor Councillor Clover Moore
+Lord Mayor Clover Moore

 There are 4 formal members of the Committee: